Karns11/RandomUserDataPipeline/README.md

 2. 'How to run sql queries'

    -This contains information on how to run the sql queries after the main application has be run successfully.
-The two options are 1) running the sql queries that exist in the 'sql_queries_file.sql' sql file in a database managaement tool like dbeaver (steps to install dbeaver and connect to the database are below) 2) running the python file in this directory named 'five_sql_queries_python_script.py'.
+The two options are 1) running the sql queries that exist in the 'sql_queries_file.sql' sql file in a database management tool like dbeaver (steps to install dbeaver and connect to the database are below) 2) running the python file in this directory named 'five_sql_queries_python_script.py'.
 This file contains the exact same queries, but runs them using sqlite3 and pandas.
 All results are returned as a pandas data frame.

 3. 'Solution Summary'